webpack-contrib/style-loader/README.md

 <style id="id"></style>
 ```

-### `insertAt`
+### `insert`

+Type: `String|Function`
+Default: `head`

-By default, the style-loader appends `<style>` elements to the end of the style target, which is the `<head>` tag of the page unless specified by `insertInto`.
+By default, the `style-loader` appends `<style>`/`<link>` elements to the end of the style target, which is the `<head>` tag of the page unless specified by `insert`.
 This will cause CSS created by the loader to take priority over CSS already present in the target.
-To insert style elements at the beginning of the target, set this query parameter to 'top', e.g
+You can use other values if the standard behavior is not suitable for you, but we do not recommend doing this.
+If you target an [iframe](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement) make sure you have sufficient access rights, the styles will be injected into the content document head.

+#### `String`

+Allows to setup custom [query selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) where styles inject into DOM.

 **webpack.config.js**